This post may contain affiliate links. Please read my disclosure policy.

-Microwave Mug Brownie is a delicious chocolate, gooey, and rich single-serve brownie that can be made in less than 2 minutes.
-Perfect when you need a sweet treat in a hurry.
+Try making this easy Microwave Mug Brownie!
+It's a deliciously chocolate, gooey, and rich single-serve brownie that can be made in less than 2 minutes.
+Perfect sweet treat in a hurry.

-This recipe for microwave mug brownie has been a favorite of mine for a while.
-Last year I shared a video of me making it on Instagram and it is the most saved post on my feed.
-I heard from so many people that it is the most delicious gooey brownie in a mug.
+Now this recipe for microwave mug brownie has been a favorite of mine for a while.
+Last year I shared a video of me making it on Instagram and it's one of the most saved posts on my feed.
+I've heard from so many people that it's the most delicious gooey brownie in a mug.

 Be sure to give a try and save it for later when you need to treat yo self in the future.